T-Mose/AutomatedGrading/README.md

     cp API_TOKENS.env.example API_TOKENS.env
     ```

-2. Open `API_TOKENS.env` and paste your GitHub PAT into this file.
+2. Open `API_TOKENS.env` and paste your GitHub PAT and GPT API key (if available) into this file.

 ### Security Note:
 Do not share this file or add it to version control.
 The `.gitignore` file already includes `API_TOKENS.env` to prevent this.

 If enabled, the script can automatically create GitHub issues based on the results:
 - **Pass**: A "PASS!" issue is created if all tests pass.